-Buku Music + Arts Project features specialty music like EDM, hip-hop, and sub-genres of indie rock.
-Past events have offered as many as 50 musical acts, including Avicii, Ellie Goulding, Wiz Khailfa, Major Lazor, Kid Cudi, Zed’s Dead, and Skrillex.
+BUKU Music + Arts Project features specialty music like EDM, hip-hop, and sub-genres of indie rock.
+This year’s lineup includes:

 Live and pre-recorded music is offered on four different stages, two of which are outside along the riverfront, one inside the “den” of Mardi Gras World where the floats are built, and one in the Southern, Antebellum-style ballroom.

-In addition to the energizing music and unique industrial venue, Buku displays imaginative public art demonstrations to reflect the lively street culture of New Orleans.
-Displays include a Live Graffiti Gallery and the projects of local artists, which create an interactive environment for creatives and festivalgoers alike.
+In addition to the energizing music and unique industrial venue, BUKU displays imaginative public art demonstrations to reflect the lively street culture of New Orleans.
+Displays include a Live Graffiti Gallery and the projects of local artists, which create an interactive environment for attendees.

-In a city world-renowned for its unique, multi-layered cuisine, the Buku event also features a wide variety of food choices for all tastes.
-Food vendors offer everything from breakfast to dessert, including “womelettes” (a waffle-omelet combination), fish tacos, barbecue specialties, vegetarian specialties, crepes and New Orleans-style “snowballs” (flavored, shaved ice in a plastic cup).
+In a city world-renowned for its unique cuisine, the BUKU event also features a wide variety of food choices for all tastes.
+Food vendors offer all types of options, including fish tacos, barbecue specialties, vegetarian specialties, crepes and more.

 Past events have also included “TOO BUKU” VIP passes.
 These offer all the perks of VIP, plus your group's own private section with an elevated view of the main stage, bottle service, waitress service for drinks and food, access to the TOO BUKU massage parlor and more.